vvscode/docs/docs/video/video-for-android/video-android-instant-messaging.md

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "- Messages are persisted internally in the SDK.
+> - Messages are persisted internally in the SDK.
 In case the message was not sent successfully it will be retried automatically at a later point in time.
-The message will be retried for 12 hours and then fail permanently firing the failure callback.\n- Messages are stored in the backend for 30 days before being removed.
-If the recipient has not started the app and downloaded the message history within this time frame, the message will be lost and no notification will be received.\n- A message should be retried only in case of network unavailability (use `messageFailureInfo.getSinchError().getErrorType().equals(ErrorType.NETWORK)`).
-In this case create a new `WritableMessage` (using `new WritableMessage(message)`) and send that instance because the previous message is considered stale.", "title": "Note"
+The message will be retried for 12 hours and then fail permanently firing the failure callback.
+> - Messages are stored in the backend for 30 days before being removed.
+If the recipient has not started the app and downloaded the message history within this time frame, the message will be lost and no notification will be received.
-}
-[/block]
+> - A message should be retried only in case of network unavailability (use `messageFailureInfo.getSinchError().getErrorType().equals(ErrorType.NETWORK)`).
+In this case create a new `WritableMessage` (using `new WritableMessage(message)`) and send that instance because the previous message is considered stale.

 ## Receive a message

 Incoming messages (`Message`) are delivered using the method `onIncomingMessage` on the `MessageClientListener`.